Chris Respress: Early life

 Chris was a graduate of Meadowdale High School in Dayton, Ohio.
 He excelled in both football and track & field.

 College career

 Chris attended Defiance College, an NCAA Division III institution in Defiance, Ohio.
 He was a standout member of both the football and track & field teams.

-Football

 While on the football team, Chris played under coaches Robert Taylor and Greg Pscodna.

-Track & Field

-Chris' most outstanding school record places.
+Respress's track school record places.